Runfeng Li

 Research

-Looking ahead, I'm broadly interested in mid- and low-level computer vision, computational imaging, and machine learning.
+I'm interested in computer vision, computational imaging, and computer graphics.

-Time of the Flight of the Gaussians: Fast and Accurate Dynamic Time-of-Flight Radiance Fields
+Time of the Flight of the Gaussians: Optimizing Depth Indirectly in Dynamic Radiance Fields

-Runfeng Li, Mikhail Okunev, Zixuan Guo, Anh Duong, Christian Richardt, Matthew O'Toole, James Tompkin
+Runfeng Li, Mikhail Okunev, Zixuan Guo, Anh Ha Duong, Christian Richardt, Matthew O'Toole, James Tompkin

 Monocular Dynamic Gaussian Splatting is Fast and Brittle but Smooth Motion Helps